Ptolemy2002/express-utils/lib/README.md

 ## Middleware
 The following middleware functions are available in the library:

-### asyncErrorHandler
+### asyncErrorHandler<Route extends string, P = RouteParameters<Route>, ResBody = any, ReqBody = any, ReqQuery = ParsedQs, LocalsObj extends Record<string, any> = Record<string, any>>
 #### Description
 This is a wrapper for asynchronous express functions that allows catching asynchronous errors and handling them as if they were synchronous.

+The type parameters here are the same as those for the `RequestHandler` type in the `express` package.

 #### Parameters
-- `fn` (`express.RequestHandler`): The asynchronous function to be wrapped.
+- `fn` (`RequestHandler<P, ResBody, ReqBody, ReqQuery, LocalsObj>`): The asynchronous function to be wrapped.

 #### Returns
-`express.RequestHandler` - A function that can be used as an express route handler or middleware, catching any errors thrown by the original function as if they were synchronous.
+`RequestHandler<P, ResBody, ReqBody, ReqQuery, LocalsObj>` - A function that can be used as an express route handler or middleware, catching any errors thrown by the original function as if they were synchronous.

 ### errorOrNext
 #### Description